patternfly/patternfly/src/site/pages/contribution.md

 {{/grid}}
 ```

-When including a partial within a partial, by default, Handlebars will pass along the parent context to it's children.
+When including a partial within a partial, by default, handlebars will pass along the parent context to it's children.
 This would mean the value of any property specified by the parent is also used by the children.

 If there is a possibility of a block nested inside another block of the same type and you want to isolate that nested block, add a new context.
 For example - see how the nested box is defined below with 'newcontext' added as an attribute: